Fire and rescue services

 More information:

 Nigeria's crime rate is high.
 Crime increases at night, particularly in major cities and on highways.
+Criminals have targeted foreigners, as their perceived wealth makes them attractive targets.
 The following forms of crime are common:

 If you're a victim of violent crime, especially rape, get immediate medical attention.
 Nigeria has a higher rate of HIV/AIDS infections than Australia.